-43 (3) A person appointed and employed as the Immunization Officer must shall be a 44 physician licensed under the laws of this state to practice medicine.

-(4) The Immunization Officer's decision on a request for an exemption to the compulsory

-- 46 immunization requirements of this section may be appealed to the State Health Officer. - 47 (5) The final determination of the State Health Officer is subject to a right of appeal - 48 pursuant to the provisions of §29A-5-1 et seq. of this code. - 49 (i) A physician who provides any person with a false certificate of immunization against - 50 chickenpox, hepatitis-b, measles, meningitis, mumps, diphtheria, polio,, rubella, tetanus and - 51 whooping cough is guilty of a misdemeanor and, upon conviction, shall be fined not less than \$25 - 52 nor more than \$100.
+- (3) A person appointed and employed as the Immunization Officer must be a physician licensed under the laws of this state to practice medicine. - (4) The Immunization Officer's decision on a request for an exemption to the compulsory immunization requirements of this section may be appealed to the State Health Officer. - (5) The final determination of the State Health Officer is subject to a right of appeal pursuant to the provisions of article five, chapter twenty-nine a of this code. - (i) A physician who provides any person with a false certificate of immunization against chickenpox, hepatitis-b, measles, meningitis, mumps, diphtheria, polio, rubella, tetanus, and whooping cough is guilty of a misdemeanor and, upon conviction, shall be fined not less than \$25 nor more than \$100.